The name Portsmouth Baroque Choir was adopted on 9th February 1981

-The choir had previously been known as Drayton Choral Society which was originally formed from members of the Drayton Methodist Church.
-At that time, rehearsals moved from Drayton Methodist Church to Buckland Community Centre and the choir now attracts members from all over southern Hampshire and West Sussex.
+The choir had previously been known as Drayton Choral Society, originally formed of members of Drayton Methodist Church.
+We now rehearse in Portsmouth and attract members from all over southern Hampshire and West Sussex.

 Portsmouth Baroque Choir’s repertoire, as its name implies, centres firstly around works from the 17th and 18th centuries.
 Our most ambitious concert of recent years, featuring J S Bach’s towering Mass in B minor, was performed to a large and appreciative audience in the Chichester Festival in 2019, and won us the Portsmouth News Guide Award for the Best Classical Act.

 We have sung several other works by Bach, including the Magnificat and the St John Passion, besides cantatas and motets.
 Other Baroque composers regularly performed are Vivaldi (including the Gloria and Dixit Dominus), Purcell (including verse and symphony anthems), and especially Handel.
 A concert in March 2018, for instance, included two of Handel’s Chandos Anthems to commemorate 300 years since their composition and first performance.